lingtalfi/Icons/README.md

 How does it work?
 -------------------

-1. Include the Icons.php file in your application
+1. Include the Icons.php file and the IconsFactory.php file in your application

-2. Configure Icons.php

-Add your icons in the printIconsDefinitions method (duplicate the case statement of the switch).

-You might also want to change the viewBox settings, depending on the icon library that you are using.
+2. Configure IconsFactory.php (look in the script sections to generate the Factory from a simple svg file)

 3. Css pass